bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 - Find out more, or provide feedback.
 - Access our demonstration environment or any of the tools and technologies presented
-- Get help with any of our professional services: strategy, architecture, training, implementation, advice and guidance
+- Get further help in: strategy, architecture, planning, training, implementation and governance.
 <br>
 <br>
 <br>